AlanPereyra-EMP/Empralidad/README.md

-# Informatica Pereyra
+# Empralidad - Theme
 Contributors: Alan Pereyra

-Requires at least: 4.8
+Requires at least: 5.1.1

-Tested up to: 5.1.1
+Tested up to: 5.4.1

 License: GPLv3 or later